Talent Intelligence: Disruptive Tools in Recruitment and Talent Acquisition

 To practice equity at the workplace, organizations must make conscious efforts to close racial and gender gaps.
 While the aforementioned example of Unilever can be a sign of progress, there are several other organizations already taking positive steps towards removing recruitment bias.

-The adoption of artificial intelligence in recruiting processes is helping talent acquisition teams make smarter decisions and yield significant recruitment ROI to a company.
+The adoption of artificial intelligence in recruiting processes is helping recruitment and talent acquisition teams make smarter decisions and yield significant recruitment ROI to a company.

-The challenges mentioned above pose a threat to talent management, but talent intelligence platforms like Draup can mitigate such issues with their proprietary tools.
+The challenges mentioned above pose a threat to recruitment and talent acquisition, but talent intelligence platforms like Draup can mitigate such issues with their proprietary tools

 Draup’s Diversity Navigator empowers HR professionals in elevating the career path of the underrepresented talent pool, thus helping achieve diversity & inclusion.
 Also, with the assistance of the Reskilling Navigator tool, minority talent can be reskilled in emerging areas that are in sync with their existing skillsets.